Optimal local laws and CLT for the circular Riesz gas: Introduction

-The 1D log-gas, also called $\beta$-ensemble has been extensively studied in the last decades, partly for its connection to random matrix theory.
+The 1D log-gas, also called the $\beta$-ensemble, has been extensively studied in the last few decades, partly because of its connection to random matrix theory.
 Indeed, it corresponds, in the cases $\beta \in \{1,2,4\}$, to the distribution of the eigenvalues of $N\times N$ symmetric/Hermitian/symplectic random matrices with independent Gaussian entries (see the original paper of Dyson \cite{MR148397}).
-The 1D log-gas also appears in many other contexts such as zeros of random polynomials, zeros of the Riemann function and is conjectured to be related for instance to the eigenvalues of random Schr\"odinger operators \cite{lewin2022coulomb}.
-The 2D Coulomb gas is another fundamental model, which has raised considerable attention in the last decades.
-Among many other examples, it is connected to non-unitary random matrices, Ginzburg-Landau vertices, Fekete points, complex geometry, the XY model and the KT transition \cite{serfaty2018systems}.
+The 1D log-gas also appears in many other contexts, such as zeros of random polynomials, zeros of the Riemann zeta function, and is conjectured to be related to the eigenvalues of random Schr\"odinger operators \cite{lewin2022coulomb}.
+The 2D Coulomb gas is another fundamental model.
+Among many other examples, it is connected to non-Hermitian random matrices, Ginzburg-Landau vortices, Fekete points, complex geometry, the XY model, and the KT transition \cite{serfaty2018systems}.
 For other values of $s$, let us mention that the case $s=2$ in dimension $1$ is an integrable system, called \emph{classical Calogero-Sutherland model}.
-The study of minimizers of Riesz interactions is also a dynamic topic \cite{hardin2005minimal,chafaï2021solution} and is the object of long-standing conjectures related to sphere packing problems \cite{blanc:hal-01139322}.
-From a statistical physics perspective, even in dimension $1$, the Riesz gas is not fully elucidated since the classical theory of the 60-70s \cite{ruelle1974statistical} fails to be applied due the long-range nature of the interaction.
+The study of minimizers of Riesz interactions is also a dynamic topic \cite{hardin2005minimal,chafaï2021solution} and is the subject of long-standing conjectures related to sphere packing problems \cite{blanc:hal-01139322}.
+From a statistical physics perspective, even in dimension $1$, the Riesz gas is not fully elucidated, since the classical theory of the 60-70s \cite{ruelle1974statistical} cannot be applied due to the long-range nature of the interaction.
 The reader may refer to the nice review \cite{lewin2022coulomb}, where an account of the literature and many open problems on Riesz gases are given.

 As the number of particles $N$ tends to infinity, the empirical measure